Jarosław Kaczyński: LGBT views

 On 21 September 2005, Kaczyński said that "homosexuals should not be isolated, however, they should not be school teachers for example.
 Active homosexuals surely not, in any case", but that they "should not be discriminated otherwise".
 He has also stated, "The affirmation of homosexuality will lead to the downfall of civilization.
 We can't agree to it".
-On 30 August 2006, during a visit to the European Commission, Kaczyński, as the Prime Minister, stated that "people with such preferences have full rights in Poland, there is no tradition in Poland of persecuting such people".
-He also asked the President of the European Commission, Jose Manuel Barroso "not to believe in the myth of Poland as an anti-Semitic, homophobic and xenophobic country".
+On 30 August 2006, during a visit to the European Commission, Kaczyński, as prime minister, stated that "people with such preferences have full rights in Poland, there is no tradition in Poland of persecuting such people".
+He also asked the President of the European Commission, José Manuel Barroso, "not to believe in the myth of Poland as an anti-Semitic, homophobic and xenophobic country".

 In 2019, Kaczyński characterized the LGBT rights movement as a foreign import that threatens the Polish nation.
-He also stated that everyone must recognize Christianity and questioning the Roman Catholic Church in Poland as unpatriotic: "We are dealing with a direct attack on the family and children — the sexualization of children, that entire LGBT movement, gender.
+He also stated that everyone must recognize Christianity and that questioning the Catholic Church in Poland is unpatriotic: "We are dealing with a direct attack on the family and children — the sexualization of children, that entire LGBT movement, gender.
 This is imported, but they today actually threaten our identity, our nation, its continuation and therefore the Polish state."